sigu-training/clinical_genomics/index.md

 We will use several tools available at [https://usegalaxy.eu](https://usegalaxy.eu) for checking the quality of data at each step of the analysis, as well as to evaluate the per-base coverage depth at specific genomic intervals

+---
 ![Quality control overview]({{site.baseurl}}/images/qc_overview.png)
-**Software for quality control**, at each step of the analysis workflow
+**Software for quality control**, at each step of the analysis workflow.

+---

 ## Quality control of FASTQ files